DiffuserLite: Towards Real-time Diffusion Planning: Abstract

 \section{Abstract}

 Diffusion planning has been recognized as an effective decision-making paradigm in various domains.
-The capability of conditionally generating high-quality long-horizon trajectories makes it a promising research direction.
+The capability of generating high-quality long-horizon trajectories makes it a promising research direction.
 However, existing diffusion planning methods suffer from low decision-making frequencies due to the expensive iterative sampling cost.
-To address this issue, we introduce \textbf{Diffuser{ Lite}}, a super fast and lightweight diffusion planning framework.
-Diffuser{ Lite} employs a planning refinement process (PRP) to generate coarse-to-fine-grained trajectories, significantly reducing the modeling of redundant information and leading to notable increases in decision-making frequency.
-Our experimental results demonstrate that Diffuser{ Lite} achieves a decision-making frequency of $122$Hz ($112.7$x faster than previous mainstream frameworks) and reaches state-of-the-art performance on D4RL benchmarks.
-In addition, our neat Diffuser{ Lite} framework can serve as a flexible plugin to enhance decision frequency in other diffusion planning algorithms, providing a structural design reference for future works.
+To alleviate this, we introduce \textbf{Diffuser{ Lite}}, a super fast and lightweight diffusion planning framework, which employs a planning refinement process (PRP) to generate coarse-to-fine-grained trajectories, significantly reducing the modeling of redundant information and leading to notable increases in decision-making frequency.
+Our experimental results demonstrate that Diffuser{ Lite} achieves a decision-making frequency of $122.2$Hz ($112.7$x faster than predominant frameworks) and reaches state-of-the-art performance on D4RL, Robomimic, and FinRL benchmarks.
+In addition, Diffuser{ Lite} can also serve as a flexible plugin to increase the decision-making frequency of other diffusion planning algorithms, providing a structural design reference for future works.
 More details and visualizations are available at \href{https://diffuserlite.github.io/}{project website}.